-In addition to the severe psychological impact of depression, inability to focus in or attend school, children also are physically impacted in that they engaged in self-harm.
-In analyzing the student population of the Oakland Unified School District (OUSD), approximately 11,000 Oakland students are English language learners, which is 30% of the entire student population.
+In addition to the severe psychological impact of depression and anxiety, inability to focus in or attend school, children also see an increased risk of self-harm.
+The student population of the Oakland Unified School District (OUSD) shows that approximately 11,000 Oakland students are English language learners, which is 30% of the entire student population.
 Over 8,000 of OUSD English Language Learner students were born in the U.S., indicating that one or more of their family members are foreign born and that the students are in mixed status families.
 At present, 5,066 OUSD students are foreign-born, from countries that include:

 Such diverse immigrant populations exist throughout our region and have long made Alameda County their home.